Status

 Download and install the git client from link: https://git-scm.com/downloads.
 Follow the default installation options.

 With the docker build approach, source code will be accessed by Windows native OS but also by Linux from the Docker container.
 To avoid issues with line endings, it is important to avoid Git changing LF to CRLF for Windows.
 Otherwise, Docker image will have issues when accessing the code.
-To avoid such conflicts, core.autocrlf shal be set to input .
+To avoid such conflicts, core.autocrlf shall be set to input .

 Launch git-bash from start menu and run the following command to set the core.autocrlf = Input: